 - If the thermometer is working correctly, the steak temperature should be around 50ºF (10ºC).

-- When the thermometer reads 125ºF (52ºC), the steaks will be medium rare throughout.
+- When the thermometer reads 125ºF (52ºC), the steaks will be medium rare throughout, after about 1 hour.

-- If you are cooking steak to different doneness, label them.
-Rest steaks for at least 1 hour.
+- If you are cooking each steak to a different doneness, label them after you remove them.
+Now, rest the steaks for at least 1 hour before searing them.
+During this time, you can prepare the Smoked Garlic (see instructions below).

-- Brush 1 Tbsp oil on steaks and coat all sides.
+- Brush 1 Tbsp neutral oil on the steaks and coat all sides.

-- Preheat grill to 500ºF (260ºC) or if you are using a cooktop, heat 2 Tbsp of oil in cast iron pan until oil is smoking.
+- Preheat a grill to 500ºF (260ºC).
+If you are using a cooktop, heat 2 Tbsp neutral oil in cast iron pan until the oil is smoking.

-- Sear the steaks for 3-4 min total until they’re to your liking.
-Slice against the grain and enjoy.
+- Sear the steaks for 1–2 minutes per side and 3–4 minutes total until they’re to your liking.
+Remove from the grill.
+Slice against the grain and enjoy with Smoked Garlic.

-- Place garlic in Traeger for 40 min (grill corn or other vegetables in the Traeger at the same time to go with the steak).
+- Place the garlic in Traeger for 40 minutes.
+You can grill corn or other vegetables in the Traeger at the same time to go with the steak.

 Equipment